NHSDigital/IOPS-FHIR-Simplifier-Backup/Pathology/backup/guides/Copy-of--FHIR-Implementation-Guide-Template-2.0/Home/FHIRAssets/AllAssets/All-Profiles/UKCore-Specimen.page.md

 </div>

 ### Additional Guidance
-The following table includes additional guidance that should be followed when implementing the `UKCore-Specimen` profile as part of this specification.
+The following table includes additional guidance that should be followed when implementing the `UKCore-Specimen` profile.
 It should be used in conjunction with the profile definition included above.
 Refer to {{pagelink:ProfileDescriptions}} for a definition of the table column headings.

 An example of how each supported data element may be populated is provided in {{pagelink:R4SnippetsSpecimen}}.